basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 anonymous_user_creation = on
 ```

-Then run `riak-cs restart` to put the new config setting into effect.
+Then run `sudo riak-cs stop && sudo riak-cs start` to put the new config setting into
+effect.

 We can create the admin user with the following `curl` command, on the
 same Riak CS machine where the `anonymous_user_creation` configuration